yuri-maxiutenko/MediaDownloader/README.md

 The application is installed to current user's AppData folder and doesn't require administrator's permissions.

+Curently **Media Downloader** is localized to English and Russian.
+The application language is automatically selected depending on current Windows locale.

 ## Download

 The latest build could be found here: [https://bitbucket.org/wolfcub/youtubedownloader/downloads](https://bitbucket.org/wolfcub/youtubedownloader/downloads/)